PowerDNS/pdns/docs/settings.rst

 ``resolver``
 ------------

--  IP Address with port
+-  IP Address with optional port
 -  Default: unset

 Recursive DNS server to use for ALIAS lookups and the internal stub resolver.
 Only one address can be given.